 Building growth in overseas markets, particularly in the Association of Southeast Asian Nations ("ASEAN") region, forms a key pillar of the Group's strategy.
 The Group has presence in all 10 ASEAN countries with Singapore and Indonesia being its key markets outside Malaysia.
 Such regional expansion increases its risk profile and exposure to asset quality problems.
-The Group is also subject to regulatory supervision arising from a wide variety of banking and financial services laws and regulations, and faces the risk of interventions by a number of regulatory and enforcement authorities in each jurisdiction which is the focus of its regional expansion plans.
+The Group is also subject to regulatory supervision arising from a wide variety of banking and financial services laws and regulations including in each jurisdiction which is the focus of its regional expansion plans.
 Failure by the Group to comply with any of these laws and regulations could lead to disciplinary action, the imposition of fines and/or the revocation of the relevant licence, permission or authorisation to conduct the Group's business in the jurisdiction in which it operates, or result in civil or criminal liability for the Issuer.
 There can be no assurance that such regional expansion will not have a material adverse effect on the Group's business, financial condition or results of operations or that the Group's credit and provisioning policies will be adequate in relation to such risks.